Aeonovyli/aeonovyli.github.io/page16.md

 # Gaming

 Hello!
 This page has links to the pages related to gaming one my website.
 Some (one) have games ready to play on them, others are simply advice or tools.

-Appel by Griffpatch has edits by me...
+Not all of these are mine, Appel is not and the BZFlag map editor is not either.

 <nav class="nav">
 <a href="/">Return to Home Page</a>